wellyshen/react-cool-inview/README.md

 ### Parameters

-You must pass the `ref` to use this hook and the `options` provides the following configurations and event callbacks for you.
+You must pass the `ref` to use this hook.
+The `options` provides the following configurations and event callbacks for you.

 | Key                | Type               | Default  | Description                                                                                                                                                                                                                                                                                                                                              |
 | ------------------ | ------------------ | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |